rockballslab/vps-secure/README.md

 > it will be unusable without this password.
 > If you use ssh-agent, you'll only type it once per session.

-Retrieve your public key â€” you'll need it during the script:
+Retrieve your public key — you'll need it during the script:
 ```bash
 cat ~/.ssh/id_ed25519_vps.pub
 ```